 - Flower bed walls

-In all, we have 77 square meters of tiling to do.
+In all, there is 77 square meters of tiling to do.
 The walls will be done first, followed by the pool coping and finally the pool deck.

 How does one cut stone?